FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

       `fx update-rustc-third-party` downloads all of the crates listed in [`rust_crates/Cargo.toml`][external-cargo-toml] as well as their
-      dependencies,places the downloaded crates in the `vendor` directory, and then updates `Cargo.toml` and `Cargo.lock`.
+      dependencies, places the downloaded crates in the `vendor` directory, and then updates `Cargo.toml` and `Cargo.lock`.

       You may need to provide additional configuration in a `[gn.package.<crate>]`